indexmap-rs/indexmap/README.rst

 - Has lookup
 - Has resize (grow on insert)
 - Has no allocation in OrderMap::new()
-- Remove is implemented, but it destroys the insertion order.
+- Remove is implemented, but it perturbs the insertion order.
   It's the usual backwards shift deletion, but only on the index vector, so it's cheaper.
   Order-preserving removal would want to be implemented with tombstones,